BrycensRanch/SnapX/README.md

 ## Other platforms

-When I initially started this port, I only came with one main objective: ShareX on Modern Linux on native Wayland.
+When I initially started this port, I only came with one main goal: ShareX on Modern Linux on native Wayland.
-Now, I realize my work could be used on other platforms such as macOS or Windows...
+I realized my work could be used on other platforms such as macOS or Windows...

-That's why ShareX.Avalonia was created.
-I hope down the line it'll be able to be worked on.
+That's why SnapX.Avalonia was created.

 It's powered by [FluentAvalonia](https://github.com/amwx/FluentAvalonia), can look something like this.
 Screenshot from [FluentSearch](https://github.com/adirh3/Fluent-Search): ![screenshot of the FluentSearch application that looks like a modern native Windows application](image.png)

 And yet, it runs on Windows, Linux, and macOS.
-Additionally, it looks the literal same on every OS.
+Additionally, it looks the same on every OS. (besides fonts)

-Regarding screenshotting, there's a lot of solutions to the problem.
+Regarding screenshotting, there are a lot of solutions to the problem.
 I want this port to be easier to maintain than upstream.
 Personally, I'm open to PRing any missing spots in any cross platform screenshot/capture library instead of maintaining it in the repository.

 ## Development Dependencies

 ShareX.GTK4 remains the main focus of this port.
-Instructions for other projects within the ShareX solution is not provided.
+Instructions for other projects within the SnapX solution are not provided yet.

 - `git`
 - `gtk4-devel` on Fedora or `libgtk-4-dev` on Ubuntu